 \subsection{Homology decomposition descriptions}

 We now use homology decomposition techniques to get formulas for $\TS$.
-These techniques have a long history for providing results about mod $p$ group cohomology; see e.g., \cite{dwyer97, grodal02, GS06} and their references.
-In our setting we can use them to describe the low-degree $p'$--homology of $|\calC|_{hG}$, by examining the bottom corner of spectral sequences.
-More precisely, given a {\em collection} $\calC$ of subgroups (i.e., a set of subgroups closed under conjugation), there are $3$ homology decompositions one usually considers associated to the $G$--action on $|\calC|$: the subgroup decomposition, the normalizer decomposition, and the centralizer decomposition.
-In our context of $p'$--homology, the subgroup decomposition does not provide new information, since the values are $p$--groups.
-Let us start with the normalizer decomposition. \begin{Th}[Normalizer decomposition] Let $G$ be a finite group, $k$ any field of characteristic $p$, and $\calC$ a collection of non-trivial $p$--subgroups such that the inclusion $\calC \subseteq \calS_p(G)$ is a $G$--homotopy equivalence, e.g., $\calC$ the collection $\cB_p(G)$ of non-trivial $p$--radical subgroups or $\cA_p(G)$ of non-trivial elementary abelian $p$--subgroups.
+These techniques have a long history for providing results about mod $p$ group cohomology (see e.g., \cite{dwyer97, grodal02, GS06} and their references), but here we are interested in coefficients in $k^\times$, an abelian group with no $p$--torsion.
+We can however still describe the low-degree $p'$--homology of $|\calS_p(G)|_{hG}$, by examining the bottom corner of spectral sequences, even if they do not collapse.
+More precisely, given a arbitrary {\em collection} $\calC$ of subgroups (i.e., a set of subgroups closed under conjugation), there are $3$ homology decompositions one usually considers associated to the $G$--action on $|\calC|$: the subgroup decomposition, the normalizer decomposition, and the centralizer decomposition.
+The subgroup decomposition does not provide new information, if $\calC$ is a collection of $p$--subgroups, but the two others do.
+Let us start with the normalizer decomposition. \begin{Th}[Normalizer decomposition] Let $G$ be a finite group, $k$ a field of characteristic $p$, and $\calC \subseteq \calS_p(G)$ a subcollection such that the inclusion is a $G$--homotopy equivalence, e.g., $\calC$ the collection of non-trivial $p$--radical subgroups or of non-trivial elementary abelian $p$--subgroups (see \S\ref{propagating-subcat}).
 Then

-a subset of $H^1(N_G(S)/S);k^\times)$, where the limit is taken over conjugacy classes of chains in $\calC$ ordered by refinement.
+inside $\Hom(N_G(S)/S,k^\times)$, with the limit taken over conjugacy classes of chains in $\calC$ ordered by refinement.
 Explicitly: